Openscapes/website/content/approach.md

 1. **[Openscapes Champions Program](/champions)**.
 A remote-by-design, cohort-based open data science mentorship program for research groups.
 Cohorts of research groups are mentored with their peers over several months following the [Champions Lesson Series](https://openscapes.github.io/series), and learn how to [supercharge their research](https://www.nature.com/articles/d41586-019-03335-4).

 1. **Openscapes Framework**.
-A scalable leadership and community building framework that supports researchers and staff transitioning to open data science - see our Flywheel below.
+A scalable leadership and community building framework that supports researchers and staff transitioning to open data science.
 The framework involves developing a Mentor community, empowering science teams through the Champions Program, and scaling the Champions program with the Mentors in a way that is sustainable and supported.
-See an example: [NASA Openscapes](https://nasa-openscapes.github.io).
+See our [flywheel](https://www.jimcollins.com/concepts/the-flywheel.html) below, and an example: [NASA Openscapes](https://nasa-openscapes.github.io).

-Our [flywheel](https://www.jimcollins.com/concepts/the-flywheel.html) shows our approach to engaging, empowering, and amplifying research communities in open data science --- how we describe kinder, better science in less time.

 <center><img src="/img/openscapes-flywheel-eea.png"></center>